mikolalysenko/foreach-combination/README.md

 # API

 #### `require("foreach-combination")(array, k, visit(x1,x2,...,xk)`
-Visits all `k` size combinations in array.
+Visits all `k` size combinations in array in lexicographic order.

 * `array` is an array
 * `k` is the size of the combination to visit